-- Review the agendas for and preside over meetings of the independent directors. - Preside at all meetings of the Board of Directors at which the Chairman is not present, including executive sessions of the independent directors. - Call meetings of the independent directors. - Serve as the principal liaison between the Chairman and the independent directors.
+- Review the agendas for and preside over meetings of the independent directors. - Preside at all meetings of the Board of Directors at which the Chairman is not present, including executive sessions of the independent directors. - Call meetings of the independent directors.

-- Consult with the Chairman regarding: - Information sent to the Board of Directors, including the quality, quantity, appropriateness, and timeliness of such information. - Meeting agendas for the Board of Directors. - The frequency of Board of Directors meetings and meeting schedules, assuring there is sufficient time for discussion of all agenda items. - Be available, when appropriate, for consultation and direct communication with stockholders. - Select, retain, and consult with outside counsel and other advisors as the Lead Director deems appropriate.
+- Serve as the principal liaison between the Chairman and the independent directors. - Consult with the Chairman regarding: - Information sent to the Board of Directors, including the quality, quantity, appropriateness, and timeliness of such information. - Meeting agendas for the Board of Directors. - The frequency of Board of Directors meetings and meeting schedules, assuring there is sufficient time for discussion of all agenda items. - Development of annual priorities and goals for the Board of Directors - Be available, when appropriate, for consultation and direct communication with stockholders. - Select, retain, and consult with outside counsel and other advisors as the Lead Director deems appropriate. - In conjunction with the Nominating and Corporate Governance Committee: - Annually review the performance of, and provide feedback to, the CEO. - Annually meet with each Director to collect and review feedback